Assembling the Web Agent with Google ADK

 In the previous lessons, we built a persistent browser session manager and a suite of multimodal web tools.
 However, tools alone cannot complete a task; they require an intelligent agent to orchestrate them.

-Strict mode: A heavily constrained, single-agent loop optimized for precise 1-to-7 numeric action commands.
+Strict mode: A heavily constrained, single-agent loop optimized for precise one-to-seven numeric action commands.

-Single agent mode: A WebVoyager-style single agent using conversational tool calling.
+Single-agent mode: A WebVoyager-style single agent that uses conversational tool calling.

-Multi-agent workflow: A delegated hierarchy where a Coordinator manages a Planner, a Vision agent, and a Browser agent.
+Multi-agent workflow: A delegated hierarchy in which a Coordinator manages a Planner, a Vision agent, and a Browser agent.

 The agent architecture flow

 Before reading the code, let's visualize the control flow.
-The factory function checks the environment variables and builds the corresponding agent structure, ultimately wrapping the active agents in a LoopAgent to ensure the ReAct loop runs continuously until the task finishes.
+The factory function checks the environment variables and builds the corresponding agent structure, ultimately wrapping the active agents in a LoopAgent so the ReAct loop runs continuously until the task finishes.

 Imports and helper functions

-We begin by importing the tools we built in the previous lesson and defining helper functions to abstract away version differences in the Google ADK library.
+We begin by importing the tools we built in the previous lesson and defining helper functions that abstract away version differences in the Google ADK library.

 """Google ADK multi-agent builder for a multimodal web agent."""from __future__ import annotationsimport osfrom dotenv import load_dotenvfrom google.adk.agents import Agent, LoopAgentfrom src.tools.web_tools import (action_answer,action_back,action_click,action_google,action_input,action_scroll,action_wait,analyze_screenshot_with_vlm,capture_observation,capture_multimodal_observation,click_element,close_browser,log_step,navigate,go_back,go_google,reset_browser_task_state,select_flight_dates,search_web,scroll_by,type_text_element,verify_task_completion,wait,)def _create_agent(agent_cls, *, name: str, model: str, instruction: str, tools=None, sub_agents=None):"""Create ADK agent while tolerating minor API differences between ADK versions."""kwargs = {"name": name,"model": model,"instruction": instruction,}if tools is not None:kwargs["tools"] = toolsif sub_agents is not None:kwargs["sub_agents"] = sub_agentstry:return agent_cls(**kwargs)except TypeError:# Fallback for ADK variants that do not support sub_agents in ctor.kwargs.pop("sub_agents", None)return agent_cls(**kwargs)def _create_workflow_agent(agent_cls, *, name: str, sub_agents, **extra):"""Create ADK workflow agent while tolerating ctor differences."""kwargs = {"name": name,"sub_agents": sub_agents,**extra,}try:return agent_cls(**kwargs)except TypeError:# Some variants may use children/agents instead of sub_agents.kwargs.pop("sub_agents", None)for field_name in ("agents", "children", "steps"):try:return agent_cls(name=name, **{field_name: sub_agents})except TypeError:continueraisedef _resolve_llm_model() -> str:"""Resolve LLM model for ADK agents.Uses OpenAI only by default (reliable tool/function calling).
 Override with ``ADK_MODEL``if you need another LiteLLM-supported id (advanced)."""explicit = os.getenv("ADK_MODEL", "").strip()if explicit:return explicitmodel = os.getenv("ADK_OPENAI_MODEL", "openai/gpt-5-mini").strip()return model or "openai/gpt-5-mini"